 Emergencies occur everywhere.
 JSMineset readers are world-wide.
 I use Katrina as an example, but look at the disruptions in Paris after last November’s tragic attacks.
-Take a look at the cost of food in Canada.
-Venezuela declared and economic emergency over their currency crisis in the past couple of days.
-Goldman Sachs calls the situation in Brazil an “outright economic depression” (Bloomberg).
-Consider things which can influence the availability of resources wherever you live.
+Venezuela declared and economic emergency over their currency crisis.
+Goldman Sachs calls the past situation in Brazil an “outright economic depression” (Bloomberg) Consider things which can influence the availability of resources wherever you live.
 Plan to have food and water and consider other information in the original “Be Prepared” article.
 The need for preparedness transcends national borders.

 Many of your questions have to do with an emergency scenario where you must remain in your present location.
 Many questions were also concerned with, what to look for in a desirable or optimal location.
 Although JSMineset isn’t a survivalist site, I will share my ideas and concerns for your consideration.
 These are things to consider.
 The information here are not suggestions or recommendations.
 Each person and family’s needs are different.
 No one but you can know and consider your needs; your exposure to risks; or how to use resources available for your highest good.